As a service business, you want to ensure you are getting the best results for your marketing efforts. After all, time is money!

 Content – creating engaging content such as a blog post or a service landing page to showcase your offer to your ideal customer.
 This kind of evergreen content, with the right keywords weaved in, is an effective and sustainable way of attracting the right customers to your website.

-A word of caution for small businesses: inbound marketing is effective, but only when properly planned.
+Inbound marketing is effective, when properly planned.
 It is a long-term solution rather than a ‘quick win’.

 WHAT IS INTERRUPTION MARKETING?